maxux/rtinfo/README.md

 rtinfo is a collection of tools to centralize realtime system monitoring

 ## Contents
-### rtinfo-client
-Remote udp client (using librtinfo to collects data)
+- `rtinfo-client`: remote udp client (using librtinfo to collects data)

-### rtinfod
-Daemon receiving status from `rtinfo-client` and provide a json output over http
+- `rtinfod`: daemon receiving status from `rtinfo-client` and provide a json output over http

-### rtinfo-ncurses
-A ncurse based interface to shows json contents from `rtinfod`
+- `rtinfo-ncurses`: a ncurse based interface to shows json contents from `rtinfod`

-### rtinfo-webui
-Some demo html files used to display the json.
+- `rtinfo-webui`: some demo html files used to display the json.

-For a better version, please check (https://github.com/maxux/rtinfo-dashboard)[https://github.com/maxux/rtinfo-dashboard]
+For a better html version, please check [maxux/rtinfo-dashboard](https://github.com/maxux/rtinfo-dashboard)

 # Dependencies